auth-global/self-documenting-cryptography/design-documents/g3p.md

 Most (all?) common cryptographic hash functions exclusive-or their input into a state machine, therefore suffixing this salt as a plaintext tag to the end of observer-supplied input is a plausibly-secure cryptoacoustic communication channel for many choices of hash function.

 Computing such a tagged hash function announces the plaintext of the tag to anybody who can observe the internal workings of the state machine that natively computes that hash function.
 Without providing exotic cryptographic algorithms, the plaintext of these tags will always be within reach of a reasonably good reverse engineer.
-This plausibly provides a natural chokepoint against obfuscation.
+This provides a plausible chokepoint against obfuscation.

 Homomorphic Encryption (HE) can plausibly hide the internal transitions of arbitrary state machines from even the best reverse engineers.
 Although the cost overhead of HE is currently prohibitive in the context of password cracking, the G3P would very much like to keep it that way.
 Thus the G3P uses _cryptoacoustic repetition_ to amplify the overhead plausibly associated with the exotic cryptography required of any truly secure virtual black-box tag obscuration attack.